LeikvollE/TDT4173-2020-Group12/README.md

 # centroids = data[random.sample(range(len(data)), k)].copy() # forgy
 ```

 The kmeanspp.py includes kmeans++ with its variation on cluster initialisation.
-For both of these functions, the distance function can be changed in one line, either use
+For both of kmeans and kmeans++, the distance function can be changed in one line: either use

 ```
 dist_j = -1